nilern/kauno/design.md

 Like calls, field accesses will be inline cached.
 This is simple since types, fields and accessors are all immutable.

-Field accessors for parameterized types are currently unclear.
+Field accessors for parameterized types don't need any extra logic; the accessee is of an instantiated type and that type contains the specialized `Field`s.